inkandswitch/patchwork/core/elements/src/isolation/README.md

   the user is prompted via window.confirm — see the Allowlist section.
 ```

+> **Not yet implemented (future / Keyhive):** the "Keyhive Isolation Identity" box, the "Signs 'signable' commits with isolation identity" line, and the sync-channel "'signed or signable' filter" / "unsigned in → signed out" notes describe the Keyhive-enabled design.
+Today the intermediary holds no isolation identity and signs nothing, and edits flow through unsigned.
+See [Security without Keyhive](#security-without-keyhive).

 ## Security considerations

 **A key security invariant is controlling which automerge URLs or document IDs the isolated context is able to learn about.**

-With this design, Keyhive provides three main guarantees:
+With this design, Keyhive provides three main guarantees. _(These describe the Keyhive-enabled design, which is **not yet implemented** — see [Keyhive integration (future)](#keyhive-integration-future).
+For the posture as it stands today, see [Security without Keyhive](#security-without-keyhive).)_

-- Tools will not be able to exfiltrate document access, since no keys cross the boundary and the tool cannot delegate access.
-They can still exfiltrate document data, and they can still access/edit allowlisted documents while they are running in Patchwork.
+- Tools will not be able to exfiltrate document **access**: because access is cryptographically key-gated and no keys cross the boundary, a tool cannot delegate the capability to read a document to anyone else.
+(It can still exfiltrate document *data* it was given, and still access/edit allowlisted documents while running in Patchwork.)
 - Keyhive protects a small and critical set of documents (account doc, module settings, plugin source code) from ever being accessed by the tool.
 - If the isolation identity behaves badly, access can be revoked without the user losing their entire device identity.
 However, we don't currently have anything in place to trace the source of bad edits to particular tools effectively.